-In addition to understanding the causes and symptoms of binge eating disorder (BED), it’s also helpful to understand the statistics:
+In addition to understanding the causes and symptoms of binge eating disorder (BED), it’s also helpful to understand the facts and statistics:

 - 8% of American adults suffer from binge eating disorder in their lifetime.1

 - Approximately half of the risk for BED is genetic.2

 - Nearly half of BED patients have a comorbid mood disorder.
 2

 - More than half of BED patients have comorbid anxiety disorders.
 2

 - Nearly 1 in 10 BED patients have a comorbid substance abuse disorder, usually alcohol use.
 2

 - Binge eating or loss-of-control eating may be as high as 25% in post-bariatric patients.
 3

 - 30 percent of higher weight patients attempting to lose weight in clinical settings meet diagnostic criteria for binge eating disorder (BED) and/or bulimia nervosa (BN).
 4